onesy-me/onesy/docs/public/assets/md/library/test/use/cli.md

  # cli

- Cli's `amaui-test` nodejs command is present once you install this library. \
+ Cli's `onesy-test` nodejs command is present once you install this library. \

 Invoking it, it will:
-- Look for options files, either `amaui-test.options.js`'s default exported module object, or in the `package.json`'s `amaui-test`'s property object value, or as command line arguments.
+- Look for options files, either `onesy-test.options.js`'s default exported module object, or in the `package.json`'s `onesy-test`'s property object value, or as command line arguments.
 - It will then import all the files where tests are, and in the process setup all the tests.
 - If there's at least 1 `to` test found, it will run the tests.

 ### Options

-Options values are in the AmauiTest page's API.
+Options values are in the OnesyTest page's API.

 ```ts
 {